-- We performed a full scope financial statement line item audit over inventory balances at Foster-Miller Inc. (Technology Solutions) and QinetiQ Target Systems Limited to provide sufficient overall Group coverage. - Additionally in Technology Solutions, we performed full scope financial statement line item audits over revenue and associated balances. - We performed procedures over goodwill, intangible assets, share-based payments, pensions, IFRS 16 lease accounting, taxation and testing of the consolidation at a Group level. - Key audit matters - Long-term contract accounting (Group). - Impairment of goodwill and acquired intangibles (Group). - Accounting for tax research and development expenditure credits (Group) - Impairment of investments in subsidiary undertakings (Parent)
+- We conducted full scope audit work in the UK over QinetiQ Limited, in the US over QinetiQ Inc. (C5ISR) and in Australia over QinetiQ Pty Ltd based on their size or risk.
+This provides significant coverage over all financial statement balances, except inventory. - We performed a full scope financial statement line item audit over inventory balances at Foster-Miller Inc. (Technology Solutions) and QinetiQ Target Systems Limited to provide sufficient overall Group coverage. - Additionally in Technology Solutions, we performed full scope financial statement line item audits over revenue and associated balances. - As a result of the Avantus Federal acquisition during the year, we performed full scope financial statement line item audits over the acquired balance sheet and revenue and associated balances. - We performed procedures over goodwill, intangible assets, sharebased payments, pensions, IFRS 16 lease accounting, taxation, borrowings, derivative financial instruments and testing of the consolidation at a Group level.

+Key audit matters

+- Long-term contract accounting (group) - Impairment of goodwill and acquired intangibles (group) - Acquisition accounting (Avantus Federal) (group) - Impairment of investments in subsidiary undertakings (parent)